cloutrapp/.github/profile/README.md

 ## License

-The code and assets in this organization are open-source and free to use under the MIT License.
+The assets in this organization are open-source and free to use under the MIT License.

 ---